XVIII - The Moon

 Here, her eyelids droop and her knees give way at last, but fortunately the splash (the cool, the liquid, the sound, everything) startles her back to consciousness.

 For just before her is the fountain, in her own likeness.
 Not a Versaillesque jet d'eau, and neither one of those deer-scarers that go doink, but a damsel the size of Auranna herself, with Auranna's own features, and in her late teens as well... but stark naked, her figure eight and nipples and navel and mons of Venus not even censored with fig or maple leaves.
 She pours rosy rosewater with the ewer in her right hand back into the pond; with the one in her left, upon the thirsty ground, to water the bushes all around.

 The source of keeping the dream alive.

 A girl with kaleidoscope eyes... didn't her mum lull her to sleep with a song about that?

-But soon the heat dries up all the moisture that has soaked up her dress, and Auranna, beginning to feel drowsy once more, stretches out a hand in haste to the nearest flower, lest in a little while she should be no more than a part of the dream.
+But soon the heat dries up all the moisture that has soaked up her dress, and Auranna, beginning to feel drowsy once more, stretches out a left hand in haste to the nearest flower, lest in a little while she should be no more than a part of the dream.
 "Starlight...
 Honeymoon...
 Therapy...
 Kiss!" she exclaims, crushing her fingers upon the stem.